Is My Accident Near Work Considered On-Duty? Seeking Clarity on Legal Rights and Benefits

 Shri Ramakrishna: Answering your query regarding eligibility for EDLI & EPS, the position is as follows:

-EPS: There is a provision for early pension in cases of non-employment before 58 years, otherwise it is after superannuation only.
+EPS: There is a provision for early pension in cases of non-employment before 58 years; otherwise, it is after superannuation only.

 Madhu.T.K

-In your case the employer is liable to pay compensation as per Employees Compensation Act provided the notional extension rules are met.
-Since the accident has taken place within 100 mts from the work place the same is said to be met partially.
-If the accident had taken place at the same time at which you usually pass through the place, then the notional extension of time is also said to be met.
-Obviously, if you are an ESi covered employee the compensation will be paid by the ESI corporation in the form of monthly pension.
+EDLI applies only in death cases, and it is not necessary that it should occur during the course of employment.
+In your case, the employer is liable to pay compensation as per the Employees' Compensation Act, provided the notional extension rules are met.
+Since the accident took place within 100 meters from the workplace, this condition is said to be partially met.
+If the accident occurred at the same time you usually pass through the place, then the notional extension of time is also considered met.
+Obviously, if you are an ESI-covered employee, the compensation will be paid by the ESI Corporation in the form of a monthly pension.

-Madhu T K
+Regards, Madhu T K

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute